-We do not deliver, ship or mail our puppies.
+We do not deliver, fly out, ship or mail our puppies.
 To avoid us driving with cash, if you pre-paid in full and you are driving from out of state we may be able to meet in a public location 1-2 hours away (based on our availability) to help reduce your driving distance at no additional charge.
 You won’t be able to meet the parents this way but we can send videos of them to you as desired.

 Quality home bred Golden Shepherds are great for families.
 We specialize in breeding mentally healthy trusting dogs.
 This is the best of both breeds with a fun Golden Retriever personality and the smarts of a German Shepherd.
 They are playful and very loving with the ability to learn tricks.
 They are raised with both AKC pure bred parents (with no health issues of any kind) freely playing with them 24/7 to ensure quality mental health growth.
 The parents are our own pets (since puppies) that live with us inside of our home.

 New parents should have their puppy’s name picked out before 4 weeks so that we can start calling them by their name regularly to know the syllables/sound by pickup.
 Two syllable words are recommended.